 In some cases, it is possible to seek admission to two different states during the same testing period.
 This depends on whether the two states offer the state-specific portions of their bar exams on different days of the week.
 Attorneys admitted to one or more states may seek admission to another state either by motion or by taking the new state’s bar exam.
 This varies by state.

 The MPRE is designed to measure the examinee’s knowledge and understanding of the rules that govern a lawyer’s professional conduct.
 The MPRE is required for admission to the bars of all but four states.
-Each state establishes its own passing score – generally between 75 and 86.
+Each state establishes its own passing score, which is generally between 75 and 86.

-The exam is a 60-question, two-hour-and-five minute, multiple-choice examination.
-The MPRE is administered three times each year – August, November, and March.
+The MPRE is a 60-question, two-hour-and-five minute, multiple-choice examination.
+The MPRE is administered three times each year: August, November, and March.

 In deciding when to take the MPRE, it is important that applicants check their state’s requirements.
 Some states require applicants to take the MPRE before taking the rest of the bar.